Google sales tactics and you’ll get plenty of articles with solid offerings.

 And a massive YES to specific sales tactics backed by data.
 Like the ones from Gong.io.

 They offer up precise sales tactics, right down to the words you should (and shouldn’t) use at each stage of your sales process.

 Why is Gong the reigning champ in this realm?
-Because the Gong Labs research team used AI to analyze more than 5 million sales calls and pinpoint the words and phrases that close deals.
+Because the Gong Labs research team used AI to analyze more than 5 million sales calls and pinpoint the words that sell and phrases that close deals.

 Here are 15 sales tactics to help you say the right thing every time.
 They’re swimming in data, so you can see how and why they work.

 Let’s move from a cold call through to a closed deal.

 Sales Tactic 1: State Your Full Name and Company Name

 Important people state their full name.
 That’s true whether you meet them in person or on a cold call.

 Why do they do it?
 It commands respect.
 Immediately.